slazzercom/slazzer-android/README.md

 # Slazzer-Auto Image Background Remover

 * [Slazzer](https://slazzer.com/) provides free service to remove background of any photo.
-Don't need to do manually it is completely automatic.
+Don't need to do manually it is completely automatic process.
 Just a single click and get output image with no background.
 It will increase efficiency & boost workflow.
 ![](https://github.com/slazzercom/Slazzer-Automatic-Remove-Image-Background-Android/blob/master/screenshot/slazzer_automatic_background_removal_android_app.gif)

 ### Implementation